New Haven, Connecticut: Post-colonial period and industrialization

-New Haven was home to one of the important early events in the burgeoning anti-slavery movement when, in 1839, the trial of mutineering Mende tribesmen being transported as slaves on the Spanish slaveship Amistad was held in New Haven's United States District Court.
+New Haven was home to one of the important early events in the burgeoning anti-slavery movement when, in 1839, the trial of mutineering Mende tribesmen being transported as slaves on the Spanish slave ship Amistad was held in New Haven's United States District Court.
 There is a statue of Joseph Cinqué, the informal leader of the slaves, beside City Hall.
 See "Museums" below for more information.
 Abraham Lincoln delivered a speech on slavery in New Haven in 1860, shortly before he secured the Republican nomination for President.

 The American Civil War boosted the local economy with wartime purchases of industrial goods, including that of the New Haven Arms Company, which would later become the Winchester Repeating Arms Company.
 (Winchester would continue to produce arms in New Haven until 2006, and many of the buildings that were a part of the Winchester plant are now a part of the Winchester Repeating Arms Company Historic District).
 After the war, population grew and doubled by the start of the 20th century, most notably due to the influx of immigrants from southern Europe, particularly Italy.
 Today, roughly half the populations of East Haven, West Haven, and North Haven are Italian-American.
 Jewish immigration to New Haven has left an enduring mark on the city.
 Westville was the center of Jewish life in New Haven, though today many have fanned out to suburban communities such as Woodbridge and Cheshire.
 Lowell House, the city's first settlement, opened in 1900.